 This page provides a quick introduction to Moodle, a learning management system (LMS) at UMass Amherst used to deliver course content and host online learning activities.

-Log in, and Log Out of Moodle
+Log in and Log Out of Moodle

-To log into Moodle, visit http://moodle.umass.edu.
+To log in to Moodle, go to http://moodle.umass.edu.

 This page explains how students gain access to a course in Moodle.